Back to the main page

 Undergraduate Researcher (Spring 2022)

-Mory is a current senior for a Bachelors in Chemical Engineering at NJIT and a life-long learner.
-He joined Dr. Gennady Gor's computational research group in the Spring of 2023 to work on molecular simulations of adsorption.
-Mory enjoys discovery as a whole and tends to poke around various subjects, with the main focus on renewable energy solutions (making energy more affordable and accessible worldwide).
-Mory enjoys reading, exploring, gamings, sports and learning.
+Mory graduated with a Bachelors in Chemical Engineering at NJIT and a life-long learner.
+He joined Dr. Gennady Gor's computational research group in the Spring of 2023 and worked on molecular simulations of adsorption.

 Marcos Molina